SupasinTatiyanupanwong/map-kit-android/README.md

 If multiple integration artifacts are included in your final build, the implementation will be selected based on API availability upon application startup.

-However, it is recommended to separate builds between them as next:
+However, it is possible to separate builds between them as next:

 ```groovy
 android {